mfaani/mfaani/content/posts/should-i-always-use-barrier-flag.md

 This is definitely not a hard rule or anything; especially on newer devices there are situations where it can make sense to go wider than that.
 It’s about getting in a mindset where you’re only reaching for more threads in an intentional, considered way, rather than by default.
 Which is unfortunately not what was encouraged for years, and not what `libdispatch` or `NSOperationQueue` encourage in their design.

-This is something Apple Engineers learned the hard way in the last few years.
+This is something that was learned the hard way in the last few years.
 Like, remember your oldest target devices these days are typically what, iPhone 6?
 That’s a dual core device, so you’re not gonna have more than two threads actually running at the same time anyway.
 And your network calls are presumably using APIs that are themselves internally async

 FWIW, this is somewhat less of a problem for apps than it is for libraries, because apps tend to have more control over their threads, whereas libraries expect to be called from anywhere